jhereg00/autoguide/README.md

   Additionally, can write a sass style nest.
 For example: `@modifier .parent &`.
 * `@default name - description` - description is optional.
 If modifiers are present, changes the title 'Default' to name and adds the description before the first, unmodified sample.
 * `@param {type} name - description` - type and description are optional.
 Used to describe parameters/arguments for functions or mixins.
+* `@method {return type} name - description` - type and description are optional.
+Used to describe methods of an object.
+* `@prop {type} name - description` - type and description are optional.
+Used to describe properties of an object.
 * `@returns {type} name - description` - all components optional, but should probably have at least one.

 # Change Log